muusfa/CPSC471_Project/README.md

 $ python manage.py makemigrations
 $ python manage.py migrate
 $
-$ # Finally, create an administrative user to use the admin interface
+$ # Finally, create an customer to use the website interface
 $ python manage.py createsuperuser
 $ # You will be prompted for a username, an email address, and a password for your user
 $